Tanvir Sadiq

-Tanvir Sadiq is the Chief Spokesperson of Jammu and Kashmir National Conference and Advisor to the former chief minister of Jammu and Kashmir Omar Abdullah.
+Tanvir Sadiq is the Member of the Legislative Assembly from the Zadibal constituency in Srinagar, representing the Jammu and Kashmir National Conference.
+He secured this seat with the highest victory margin in Srinagar, emerging as the top vote-getter in the district.
+In addition to his legislative role, he serves as the Chief Spokesperson of the Jammu and Kashmir National Conference and Advisor to the Chief Minister of Jammu and Kashmir.
+Omar Abdullah.
+He was previously a Srinagar City Corporator.

 Born in Srinagar into a political family, he did his schooling from Burn Hall School, Srinagar, and Tyndale Biscoe Memorial.
-Afterward, He earned a bachelor's degree in Information Technology and Management.
+Afterward, he earned a bachelor's degree in Information Technology and Management.

 He commenced his political career as an elected corporator (City council member).
 He then became the Spokesperson of the Jammu & Kashmir National Conference party.
 This was followed by a stint as political secretary to the former Chief Minister of Jammu and Kashmir Omar Abdullah.
-He is now the political advisor to him.
-The former was a government position and the latter is a party political one.
 He was nominated as the Chief Spokesperson of Jammu and National conference party.
-He is the youngest in the party to get such an important assignment.

-Tanvir was a part of the International visitors leadership program of the United States of America.
-The IVLP is one of the US Governments most prestigious professional programs for International opinion leaders.
-Three former PM's and many former CM's have been a part of this program in the past.
-He was amongst the 8 politicians invited by the United States of America under the auspices of their International visitor leadership program entitled “U.S Legislative processes for young political leaders.